SheryllD/shark_attacks_project/README.md

 Conclusion:
 Certain regions, particularly Florida (USA), New South Wales (Australia), and South Africa, show a higher concentration of shark attacks.
 This supports the hypothesis that environmental factors (such as warm coastal waters, high marine biodiversity, and popular surf spots) contribute to increased shark activity.
 Additionally, improved reporting and human presence in the water influence the numbers.

-## Next Steps and Implementation Plan
+## Next Steps and Implementation Plan for in the future
 - Enhance data collection and classification accuracy.
 - Develop a real-time shark monitoring system.
 - Collaborate with stakeholders to implement safety measures.